I Finished My Manuscript- Now What?

 4) Receive Beta Reader feedback - All small things to fix?
 Go to 6.
-Lot of things to fix?
+Lots of things to fix?

-6) Make edits, double check for general typos and formatting.
+6) Make edits and double-check for general typos and formatting.

 9) Prepare to publish.

 Note that this list does not include all of the side things a self-published author has to do to prepare for a book launch.
-This is looking at the book manuscript only.
+This is looking at the book manuscript and editing only.

 1) Let it rest.

 2) Research agents and create your spreadsheet/list/calendar of who to query, deciding on which ones to start with and noting their requirements and response times/if they respond to all (for some, a no is a non-response after a certain time frame).